20 of the Greatest Speeches in History

 Bombay, India (1942)

-The speech was delivered in favor of Indian independence and the abolition of British colonial control.
-With the help of the “Quit India” movement, which he outlined in a speech to fellow leaders, Mohandas “Mahatma” Gandhi became the symbol of Indian independence.
-The movement’s goal was to use nonviolent resistance to force the British to willingly leave India.
+The speech supported Indian independence and the end of British colonial rule.
+Through the “Quit India” movement, Mohandas “Mahatma” Gandhi emerged as a symbol of freedom.
+He advocated nonviolent resistance to compel the British to leave India.

 8. “I am prepared to die” by Nelson Mandela